 Thanks to a fabulous teacher Miss (almost) Five is all about alphabet sounds, letters and words at the moment – she walks around the house sounding out simple CVC words, identifying the beginning sound of names and objects like a it’s a game and her attempts at writing are so much fun – featuring lots of meaningful letter-sound representations.

 To encourage her interest we are playing all sorts of phonics games with letters, sounds and words, including one of her favourites – BAM! which you can find out how to play here.
-To be doubly sure that she has a good grasp of all of the most common sounds that our alphabet letters make in the initial position, I created this printable beginning sounds matching game.
+To be doubly sure that she has a good grasp of all of the most common sounds that our alphabet letters make in the initial position, I created this printable beginning sounds matching game (scroll down for free download).

 It can be played with a complete alphabet set of any letter tokens – letter beads, magnets, Scrabble letters or these fun letter jewels – the choice is yours.
 And it’s super simple to play – have your child say the name of each picture and then find the letter with the same beginning sound and place it on top of the picture.